-According to the definition you need to follow certain rules, called Google’s webmaster guidelines in order to get your website “stored” to Google’s database or index.
-Once your website is indexed Google will show your page to any user who is performing a query using keywords relevant to your site.
+As you can see from the definition, you need to follow certain rules, called Google’s webmaster guidelines, in order to get your website “stored” into Google’s database or index.
+Once your website is indexed, Google may show your page to users who are performing queries using relevant keywords.

 Your Website Is New

-There’s one easy way to check if Google knows that your website exists.
+There’s an easy way to check if Google knows that your website exists.
 You can perform a search for:

-Still, there is something you can do to help your rankings while “waiting” for Google to discover your website.
-You can create a sitemap and submit it via Google Search Console.
-It’s something you need to do anyway, as the sitemap is a list of your website pages and it helps search engines crawl your pages easily.
-It’s also obligatory for your SEO as it tells Google which pages are important on your website and where to find them.
-In addition, it will help speed up the discovery process.
+The sitemap is a list of your website pages and it helps search engines discover and crawl your website easily.
+It’s vital for your SEO as it tells Google which pages are important on your website and where to find them.
+Therefore, it’s best to create it as soon as possible.

 Check Your robots.txt File

 If you’ve submitted your sitemap via Google Search Console, it should alert you about issues related to this.
-Keep in mind that you will get alerts if Google bots have attempted to crawl your URLs.
-If Google still hasn’t discovered your website then this won’t be the case.
+Keep in mind that you will get alerts only if Google bots have attempted to crawl your URLs – if Google still hasn’t discovered your website, then this won’t be the case.

 This blocks Google from crawling your website.
-In addition, you don’t want to have “Disallow” for any of your important pages such as your blog, product pages or FAQ pages.
+In addition, you don’t want to have “Disallow” for any of your important pages such as your blog, product pages, or FAQ pages.
 This will prevent them from being discovered by Google.
-If they are not discovered they won’t rank in Google when a user searches for the keywords related to your site and as a result the users will never discover your website nor buy from you.
+If they are not discovered they won’t rank in Google when a user searches for the keywords related to your site and, as a result, new users may not come across your website and become clients.

 You Don’t Have Enough High-Quality Backlinks